IRVLUTD/AutoX-SemMap/README.md

 ```

 ## C. Install dependencies
-This script will install the ros dependencies required for this work.
+This script will install the ROS dependencies required for this work.
 ```
 ./install_ros_dependencies.sh
 ```